French battleship Iéna: Armament and armour

-Iénas anti-torpedo boat defences consisted of twenty 40-calibre Canon de 47 mm Modèle 1885 Hotchkiss guns, fitted in platforms on both military masts, embrasures in the hull, and in the superstructure.
+Iéna's anti-torpedo boat defences consisted of twenty 40-calibre Canon de 47 mm Modèle 1885 Hotchkiss guns, fitted in platforms on both military masts, embrasures in the hull, and in the superstructure.
 They fired a 1.49 kg projectile at 610 m/s to a maximum range of 4000 m.
 Their theoretical maximum rate of fire was fifteen rounds per minute, but only seven rounds per minute sustained.
 The ship's magazines held 15,000 shells for these guns.
 Rear-Admiral (Contre-amiral) René Marquis criticised the arrangements for the 47 mm guns in a 1903 report: "The number of ready-use rounds is insufficient and the hoists are desperately slow.
 The 47 mm guns, much more so than the large and medium-calibre guns, will have to fight at night; yet these are the only guns without a fire-control system designed for night operations.
 This is a deficiency which needs to be corrected as soon as possible."
 Iéna also mounted four 450 mm torpedo tubes, two on each broadside, one submerged and the other above water.
 The submerged tubes were fixed at a 60° angle from the centreline and the above-water mounts could traverse 80°.
 Twelve Modèle 1889 torpedoes were carried, of which four were training models in peacetime.

 The ship had a complete waterline belt of Harvey armour that was 2.4 m high.
 The armour plates were 320 mm thick amidships; they thinned to a thickness of 272 mm at the bow and 224 mm at the stern.
 Below the waterline, the plates tapered to a thickness of 120 mm at their bottom edge for most of the ship's length although the plates at the stern were 100 mm thick.
 The upper armour belt was in two strakes, the lower 120 mm thick and the upper 80 mm.
 Their combined height was 2 m amidships.
 The lower strake was backed by a highly subdivided cofferdam intended to reduce flooding from any penetrating hits as its compartments were filled by 14,858 water-resistant "bricks" of dried and compressed Zostera seaweed (briquettes de zostère).
 The seaweed was intended to expand upon contact with water and plug any holes.
 The armoured deck consisted of a 65 mm mild steel plate laid over two 9 mm plates.
 The splinter deck beneath it comprised two layers of 17 mm plates.